A High‑Impact, Low‑Cost Investment for Industry

 What happens after an industrially funded project is confirmed?

-The CDT Office will inform the University’s contracts office of the funding and will work with you to develop a studentship agreement, as soon as possible and before the start of the PhD project.
-The University will be responsible for collecting the industry contributions.
+The CDT Office will inform the Home University’s contracts office of the funding and will work with you to develop a studentship agreement, as soon as possible and before the start of the PhD project.